Itamichan/Blue-in-the-maze/README.md

 * [React](https://reactjs.org/) - the entire project was built in React.
 * [react-device-detect](https://www.npmjs.com/package/react-device-detect) - used for conditional rendering of content depending on which type of device the user has.
 * [reactstrap](https://reactstrap.github.io/) - used for the modal Rules window.
+* [prop-types](https://www.npmjs.com/package/prop-types) - used to ensure that the correct data type is passed to the component.
 * [react-fontawesome](https://github.com/FortAwesome/react-fontawesome) - used for social media icons.
 * [Google Fonts](https://fonts.google.com/) - used for the Eczar font.